HuseyinGirgin/My-Library-API/README.md

 - dev.env: it is development env.
 - test.env: it is test env. for unit test.
 - prod.env: it is prod env that containers are used.

+// fetch mongo image if you do not have it
+- docker pull mongo

+// create and run new container by mongo image for mongo db(only dev and test env.
+Do not run below command for prod.env.)
+- docker run --name mongo-db-1 -d -p 27017:27017 mongo

+//You can execute mongo shell to check collections and documents (optional)
+- docker exec -it <container name> mongosh

-// to run dev.env
+// to run dev
 - npm run dev

 // to run test.env
 - npm test

 // to run prod.env use following instructions.

-// fetch mongo image
-- docker pull mongo

 // open terminal and change directory to current project directory
 - cd C:\Users\<Your computer user>\Desktop\CASE_STUDY\My-Library-API